 The pending process begins when an order is identified as potentially fraudulent, the status is set to pending, Klarna reviews the order manually, and then the status is sent to the merchant.
 Merchants must be able to check the status of the orders in order to appropriately respond to the status set by Klarna (accepted or rejected).

 After the customer has completed the order in the checkout the order can have the

-ACCEPTED, or the order will be rejected and assigned the fraud_status
+FRAUD_RISK_ACCEPTED, or the order will be rejected and assigned the

-REJECTED.
-The review process is generally completed within 4 - 8 business hours, and can last a maximum of 24 hours.
+FRAUD_RISK_REJECTED.
+The review process is generally completed within 4 - 8 business hours and can last a maximum of 24 hours.

 The events sent to merchant notification URL are as follows:

 FRAUD_RISK_ACCEPTED- An order was accepted, possibly after review

 FRAUD_RISK_REJECTED- An order was rejected after review

 FRAUD_RISK_STOPPED- An order was stopped for some reason

 When the order has been reviewed and assigned a new status, a